GEANT/CAT/web/apidoc/files/devices/ms/Device_Vista7.php.txt

     }

     /**
-     * produce PEAP, TLS and TTLS configuration files for Vista and Windows 7
+     * produce PEAP, TLS and TTLS configuration files for Vista and Windows 7.
+     * Writes XML snippet into file and returns some meta information
      *
-     * @param string $wlanProfileName
+     * @param string $wlanProfileName name of the WLAN profile
-     * @param string $ssid
+     * @param string $ssid            SSID that is being configured
      * @param string $auth            can be one of "WPA", "WPA2"
      * @param string $encryption      can be one of: "TKIP", "AES"
      * @param array  $eapConfig       XML configuration block with EAP config data (two entries, one for Vista, one for 7)
      * @param int    $profileNumber   counter, which profile number is this
-     * @return string
-     */
-    private function writeWLANprofile($wlanProfileName, $ssid, $auth, $encryption, $eapConfig, $profileNumber) {
+     * @return string meta info about generated XML snippet */ private function writeWLANprofile($wlanProfileName, $ssid, $auth, $encryption, $eapConfig, $profileNumber) {
         $profileFileCont = '<?xml version="1.0"?>